The housing codes for residents of all Goldsmiths' accommodation.

 Primary page content

-These halls are managed by Goldsmiths and are signed up to The Student Accommodation Code developed by Universities UK and GuildHE.
+This hall is managed by Goldsmiths and are signed up to The Student Accommodation Code developed by Universities UK and GuildHE.

 Where you live is a big part of being at university or college, which is why Goldsmiths, University of London is one of several universities and further education colleges that are signed up to The Student Accommodation Code.